Armed Forces of Belarus: Specialized forces

+In (2021?) the 1393rd Artillery Warehouse for Ammunition celebrated its 80th anniversary.
+The combat path of the mobile warehouse, formed on June 25, 1941 in the city of Mozhaisk, passed through the Moscow and Kaliningrad regions, Lithuania and East Prussia.
+In May 1945, the 1393rd Field Front-Line Artillery Depot was transferred to the village of Pribor.
+Today, the unit repairs, stores, and maintains rocket and artillery weapons.

 Security forces

 Internal Troops

 The Internal Troops of Belarus were formed from the former Soviet Internal Troops after the collapse of the Soviet Union.
 They consist of three independent brigades and seven independent battalions (consecutively numbered).

 Border Guard Service

 The Border Guard Service is the paramilitary force of the State Border Committee of the Republic of Belarus.
 It covers the borders with Russia, Ukraine, Poland, Lithuania and Latvia.

 Manpower

-The Government Directive of 20 March 1992 ‘On the Establishment of the Armed Forces of the Republic of Belarus’ founded the Belarusian army.
+The Government Directive of 20 March 1992 'On the Establishment of the Armed Forces of the Republic of Belarus' founded the Belarusian army.
 The Soviet troops of the BMD were smoothly converted into Belarusian military units.
 Yet one of the first tasks of the Belarusian government was a reduction in its numbers.
 240,000 soldiers and officers were serving in the Belarusian Military District.
 By early 2013 the numbers of military personnel had been scaled down nearly fourfold since 1991.
 In February 2014, Belorusskaya Voyennaya Gazeta, the official publication of the Ministry of Defense revealed that the Belarusian Armed Forces contains about 59,500 personnel, including 46,000 soldiers and 13,000 civilians.